CAFM-Blog.de | Data Minimization According to GDPR: The TOP 5 Mistakes

 • regular reviews of the data collected for their necessity and

-• the In this sense, the management of energy and technical and organizational measures to ensure data minimization.
+• the Implementation technical and organizational measures to ensure data minimization.

 Compliance with this principle is not only a legal obligation but also an important contribution to strengthening trust in data processing and protecting the rights and freedoms of data subjects.